Skip to main content

-Social security covers health insurance, pension schemes, unemployment benefit, accident and long-term care insurance.
+Social insurance covers health insurance, pension schemes, unemployment benefit, accident and long-term care insurance.

 Social Insurance Coverage (Who has to be Insured?)